zdharma-continuum/zinit/README.md

 # Zinit Wiki

 The information in this README is complemented by the [Zinit wiki](http://zdharma.org/zinit/wiki/).
-The README is an introductory overview of Zinit while the wiki gives a complete and in-depth information with examples.
+The README is an introductory overview of Zinit while the wiki gives a complete information with examples.
 Make sure to read it to get the most out of Zinit.

 # Installation